biotorrents/gazelle/README.md

 BioGazelle seeks to be easy and fun to develop.
 We're collecting the old debug class monstrosity into a nice little bar.
 There's also no more `DEBUG_MODE` or random permissions.
-There's just a dev mode that spits everything out, and a prod mode that doesn't.
+There's just a development mode that spits everything out, and a production mode that doesn't.

+The entire app is also available on the command line for cron jobs, development, and fun.
+Good for BioGazelle, good for America!
+Just run `php shell` from the repository root to get up and running.
+This is based on Laravel Tinker and in fact uses the same REPL under the hood.

 ## Minor changes